rjohnsen/hhc-2025/content/act2/going-in-reverse/_index.md

 ## Solving the Challenge

+This objective focuses on reverse engineering and data transformation by working backward from an observed output to reconstruct the original input.
+By reversing encodings and representations rather than following a forward execution path, the challenge demonstrates how hidden values can be recovered even when direct context is missing.
+It reinforces the importance of understanding how data is transformed, not just how tools present the final result.

 The challenge provides a short BASIC program supposedly acting as a "Commodore 64 security system."
 The goal is to understand how the password check works and recover the hidden flag.
 The relevant code is:

 ```basic